lizmcarey/personal-blog/content/blog/2019-01-03-2018-recap-books-i-read.md

 meta_img: /images/image.jpg
 ---

-# Books I read in 2018
+# The books I read in 2018

 Here's a list of books I read in 2018 in no particular order.
 Ratings are out of 5 stars.